captbaritone/grats/website/docs/07-changelog/index.md

 - **Improvements**
   - Added support for `@gqlUnion`s with only one member
   - String literals used as enum values in argument defaults are modeled as enums in the generated schema, not strings.
+  - TypeScript enum values used as argument defaults are now supported.

 ---